TheCuteOwl/Trap-Stealer/README.md

 </p>

 <p align="center">
   TrapStealer is a Windows stealer for Discord and much more.
 Steal Time: ~4-9 seconds.
-0 Detection on VirusTotal (Injection too) (Exe 5/69) 83 STARS THANKS - Join discord to suggest features
+0 Detection on VirusTotal (Injection too) 83 STARS THANKS - Join discord to suggest features
 </p>

 <p align="center">